Bookmarks (magazine)

 Bookmarks is a bimonthly American literary magazine dedicated to general readers, book groups, and librarians.
 It carries the tagline, "For everyone who hasn't read everything."
+It is in both print and digital format.

 Launched in 2002, Bookmarks is a book review aggregator and additionally includes articles covering classic and contemporary authors, "best-of" genre reading lists, reader recommendations, and book group profiles.
 It was named a "Best New Magazine" shortly after its debut by Library Journal.
+Kurt Vonnegut weighed in as well to rave, “I am beguiled by your physical beauty, and I am moved by how head-over-heels in love with books you are.
+And nowhere else have I found such thoughtful and literate reportage on the state of the American soul, as that soul makes itself known in the books we write.”

-Bookmarks magazine is based in Langhorne, Pennsylvania.
+Bookmarks magazine has been based in Berkeley, California, since 2019.
 It was previously headquartered in Chapel Hill, North Carolina.